-If you have a 110/115-volt electrical outlet (a standard home outlet) and a capped-off gas line nearby, you’re set up for a gas dryer.
-If you have a 240-volt electrical outlet, which is larger than a standard outlet and contains three or four holes, then you’re set up for an electric dryer.
+Gas dryers require a 120-volt standard electrical outlet and a capped-off gas line that connects to a gas inlet in your dryer.
+Electric dryers require only one hookup: a 240-volt electrical outlet, which is larger than a standard outlet and contains three or four holes.